 - If you are not satisfied with the response, you file your complaint again within two weeks, for the attention of the librarian of Utrecht University via the Contact page.
 You will receive a response in writing within two weeks.
-During this period when the librarian deals with the complaint, the decision of the head of the Department of Public Services, concerning the complaint, remains applicable as stated in 8.1.)
+During this period when the librarian deals with the complaint, the decision of the head of the Department of Public Services, concerning the complaint, remains applicable.

-- A borrower cannot appeal against a decision of the librarian, unless the decision concerns an appeal related to article 9, paragraph 5.
+- A borrower cannot appeal against a decision of the librarian, unless the decision concerns an appeal related to Other Stipulations, point 5.

 - You are to follow the instructions of library staff.